Around 25% of babies in the UK are born via caesarean section (C-section), of those approximately half will be planned and half will be unplanned.

 Read here if you’d like to know what to expect during a planned C-section.

 An emergency or unplanned C-section is a Caesarean section that has not been planned by you and your obstetrician (doctor) during your pregnancy.
 It happens because it is considered the safest way to birth your baby according to your circumstances.
-Emergency caesarean sections make up 15% of all C-sections in the UK.

 Reasons why you may require an emergency C-section: